How Much Are Eye Exams in Canada in 2024?

 In Saskatchewan, routine eye exams cost between $70 and $250, depending on where you live, the complexity of the examination and the provider.

-Provincial healthcare coverage in Saskatchewan is offered by the Saskatchewan Health program.
+Provincial healthcare coverage in Saskatchewan is offered by the Saskatchewan Health Program.
 Coverage is similar to most other provinces as it includes annual, routine exams for individuals under the age of 18 and eye exams for ocular emergencies.
 However, older people are not covered by the provincial program.

 But there are several insurances that cover these costs even for seniors above 55 and more.
 You could use our comparator to compare offers and find a health insurance plan that suits your unique needs and also get quick quotes from Canada's best providers.